pekkaklarck/mkdocs-experiments/docs/index.md

 - Link to a [section][json-format] on another page.
 - Link to a [custom anchor][custom-anchor].

+Features provided by the [MagicLink](https://facelessuser.github.io/pymdown-extensions/extensions/magiclink/) plugin:

+- URIs like http://robotframework.org are converted to links.
+- Repository URIs like https://github.com/facelessuser/pymdown-extensions are shortened.
+- With a bit of configuration, issues like #42 and users like @pekkaklarck become links as well!

 Below we have an image.
 It uses link-like syntax as well.
 It also has a custom anchor.